algobulls/pyalgotrading/docs/strategies/ema_crossover.md

 ## Strategy Overview
-This strategy, called EMA Regular Order Strategy v2, implements a crossover strategy using Exponential Moving Averages (EMA).
+This strategy, called EMA Regular Order Strategy, implements a crossover strategy using Exponential Moving Averages (EMA).
 It generates entry and exit signals based on the crossover of two EMAs.

 ## Strategy Parameters
 The following parameters can be configured for the strategy: